ustaxes/UsTaxes/README.md

 ### Implemented State returns

-The states below have been implemented partially.
+The states below have been implemented partially for tax year 2021.
 See the `/src/stateForms/<state>/<relevant form>` file for details on unimplemented portions.

 - Illinois